 You see where the problem lies, yes?

-The dog and us have a great relationship.
-It is essential that we never lose sight of the fact that what makes them so perfect as a companion is NOT because they think and act like we do but because they're clever enough and willing enough to want to fit in to our societal structure.
+We have a great relationship with the dog.
+It is essential that we never lose sight of the fact that what makes them so perfect as a companion is NOT because they think and act as we do but because they're clever enough and willing enough to want to fit into our societal structure.
 We must always remember that dogs are great because they're dogs, not furry little people.